-BlueCat is pleased to announce that its Enterprise DNS management platform is now the first AWS certified DNS management product in the AWS GovCloud region.
+BlueCat is pleased to announce that its Adaptive DNS management platform is now the first AWS certified DNS management product in the AWS GovCloud region.
 For government agencies, this new offering allows for efficient management of DNS across the enterprise while complying with Federal security mandates.

 GovCloud is a walled-off region of AWS which satisfies the strict security and operational requirements of the FedRAMP program.
 Through its FedRAMP certification, GovCloud has the authority to operate in any Federal agency, significantly reducing deployment times.
 For the growing list of government agencies moving away from expensive “on-prem” and private cloud environments, GovCloud offers a feature-rich solution with dramatically increased flexibility.

 Route 53 is a tool offered by AWS for management of DNS within its cloud environment.
 Unfortunately, Route 53 is not yet offered in the GovCloud region.

 In the absence of Route 53, government agencies without a centralized DNS management platform will be hard-pressed to efficiently run DNS within GovCloud, not to mention data flows between GovCloud and other parts of the network.
 Aside from BlueCat or a custom-built Rube Goldberg DNS solution, no Adaptive DNS management platforms are currently authorized to operate on both GovCloud and agency networks.

 Even when Route 53 becomes available, it will only manage DNS within the GovCloud region or other AWS instances.
 Most Federal agencies will still need a way to manage DNS between their cloud deployments and pieces of the network which remain “on-prem”.